Skip to main content

 OAuth 2.0 (RFC 6749) is the authorization framework that powers social login.
 For web and mobile applications, the recommended implementation is the Authorization Code flow with PKCE.
 It works like this:

-1. Your app redirects the user to the provider's authorization endpoint.
+1. Your app redirects the user to the provider's authorization endpoint, including a PKCE code_challenge it generates for this request.

 3. The provider redirects back to your app with a short-lived authorization code.